royzsec/Super-Zack/README.md

 ## 7. Good next features

-After this works, add these in order:

 1. chat history saved in a database
 2. authentication with Google
-3. PDF and lecture note upload
 4. flashcard generator
 5. quiz generator
 6. subject-specific tutor modes
-7. admin dashboard for usage and feedback

-## 8. Important note

-Keep the Gemini API key only on the server.
-Never expose it in the browser or commit it to GitHub.